Planning to visit Gulf Shores Alabama and Orange Beach?

 Hang out on the beach

-Pack your lounge chairs, towels, umbrellas and beach toys and find a spot on the miles of wide open beaches along Gulf Shores and Orange Beach.
+We know you’re here for a family beach vacation, so pack your lounge chairs, towels, and beach toys and find a spot on the miles of wide open Gulf Shores beaches and Orange Beach, Alabama.

 Gulf Shores, Alabama has a slogan, Leave Only Footprints which encourages people to make sure they have removed all their beach gear by one hour after sunset each day.